 My first attempt signing up resulted in an error: "We are experiencing issues with our external authorization provider."
 After several failures, I gave up.

-The next day I tried to sign up again and said I already had account.
+The next day I tried to sign up again and Celsius threw an error saying I already had an account.
 So I tried to log in and the app said my password was wrong.
 Thus I requested a password reset email to be sent, but never received an email.

 Finally, I signed up with different email; I can only assume that my original account was halfway created and somehow corrupted.
 Account creation and KYC via my passport went smoothly on the new email address.
 A few minutes later I got an email saying I was approved and could start using my account.
 So then I tried to get a bitcoin deposit address and was met with another concerning error: